Promiscuity: Gay men and men who have sex with men

 Convenience sample research on gay sexual behavior may overrepresent promiscuous respondents.
 This is because gay men are a small portion of the male population, and thus many surveys rely on convenience sampling.
 Examples of this type of sampling includes surveying men on dating apps such as Grindr, or finding volunteers at gay bars, clubs and saunas.
 Convenience samples often exclude gay men who are in relationships, men who do not use dating apps or men who do not attend gay venues.
 For example, the British and European convenience surveys included approximately five times as many gay men who reported "5 or more sexual partners" than the nationally representative NATSAL study did.
 Probability sample surveys are more useful in this regard, because they seek to accurately reflect the characteristics of the gay male population.
 Examples include the NATSAL in the United Kingdom and the General Social Survey in the United States.

 According to John Corvino, opponents of gay rights often cite convenience sample research on promiscuity.
 Psychologist J. Michael Bailey has stated that social conservatives use promiscuity among gay men as evidence of a "decadent" nature of gay men, but says "I think they're wrong.
 Promiscuous gay men are expressing an essentially masculine trait.
 They are doing what most heterosexual men would do if they could.
 They are in this way just like heterosexual men, except that they don't have women to constrain them."

 Regarding sexually transmitted infections (STIs), some researchers have said that the number of sexual partners had by gay men cannot fully explain rates of HIV infection in this population.
 According to an article published in the BMJ, unprotected receptive anal sex, which carries a higher risk of HIV transmission, is a more important factor.

 A 1989 study found having over 100 partners to be present though rare among homosexual males.
 A 1994 study found that difference in the mean number of sexual partners between gay and straight men "did not appear very large".

 A 2007 study reported that two large population surveys found "the majority of gay men had similar numbers of unprotected sexual partners annually as straight men and women."

 Evolution

 Evolutionary psychologists propose that a conditional human tendency for promiscuity is inherited from hunter-gatherer ancestors.
 Promiscuity increases the likelihood of having children, thus "evolutionary" fitness.
 According to them, female promiscuity is advantageous in that it allows females to choose fathers for their children who have better genes than their mates, to ensure better care for their offspring, have more children, and as a form of fertility insurance.
-Male promiscuity was likely advantageous because it allowed males to father more children.
+Male promiscuity was likely advantageous because it allowed men to father more children.